Pizzahawaiii/PizzaWorldBuffs/README.md

-                       own timers and not share them with anyone /wb logout <1 or 0>    1 to log out automatically after receiving the next buff, 0 to stay logged in /wb exit <1 or 0>      1 to exit game automatically after receiving the next buff, 0 to stay logged in /wb reset              Reset PizzaWorldBuffs frame to its default position /wb clear              Delete all timers from your local storage /wb fontSize <size>    Change the font size of the PizzaWorldBuff frame (Default: 14) /wb align <x>          Change text alignment.
+                       own timers and not share them with anyone /wb logout <1 or 0>    1 to log out automatically after receiving the next buff, 0 to stay logged in /wb exit <1 or 0>      1 to exit game automatically after receiving the next buff, 0 to stay logged in /wb reset              Reset PizzaWorldBuffs frames to their default positions /wb clear              Delete all timers from your local storage /wb fontSize <size>    Change the font size of the PizzaWorldBuff frame (Default: 14) /wb align <x>          Change text alignment.
 Valid options: left, center, right (Default: center)